BauRoberts/study-app/project-context.md

 /src/app/api/study-blocks/route.ts: Main API endpoints /src/components/study-layouts/: Study interface components

-Current implementations:
-[Copy relevant implementations]

 What I need help with:
-[Specify current task]
+I would like to setup the style of the login and profile setup!
+I have some the finalized type of style i want on figma.
+I also have the logo, colors and font to setup.

-Could you help me with [specific task]?
+Could you help me with this restyling?
 Let me know if you need to see any specific code or need more context!